EBI-Metagenomics/HMMER-web-docs/docs/api.rst

 ^^^^^^^^^^^^^^^^

-Hmmscan also has two main parameters - a sequence and a profile HMM database - defined using the seq and hmmdb parameters respectively.
+Hmmscan also has two main parameters - a sequence and a profile HMM database - defined using the input and database parameters respectively.
 We currently offer Pfam only.

 Searches should be POST-ed to the following url::